Progressive Multifocal Leukoencephalopathy

 PML is a rare progressive disease of the nervous system.
 It is caused by a viral infection of the cells that produce myelin.

-PML is most common in people with supressed immune systems.
-Supressed immune systems may be the result of:
+PML is most common in people with suppressed immune systems.
+Suppressed immune systems may be the result of:

 Symptoms progress over weeks and may include: